This anime fan forever looks back on 2007

 I’m desperately trying to keep this short, but there is still so much to say, like how "Libera me from Hell" is such a weird yet great song, or how the story delivers heart warming ideas of friendship, comradery, love and even sacrifice.
 It ends perfectly, too; bitter-sweet and sad, time having taken its toll on our heroes, yet it just feels right, like everything that needed to be said has been screamed from the highest mountain, and now it’s time to step back, stop fighting and embrace the future.
 Gurren Lagann is, by far and away, the best anime series of 2007.

-27 replies on “This anime fan forever looks back on 2007”
+27 responses to “This anime fan forever looks back on 2007”

 Funny, I loved ‘Darker Than Black’ but hey each to their own.
 Still, you have a point about Gurren Lagann, it really was a fantastic series.